Looking for information about a WW II veteran?

 ?super6th at verizon period net

-Remember: the "6th Armored Division" is completely unrelated to units with similar designations like "6th Army" or "6th Armored Infantry".
+NOTE: the "6th Armored Division" is completely unrelated to units with similar designations like "6th Army" or "6th Armored Infantry".
 See the section above for more information.

 So...do a little research on your own first, try to narrow down your query to something specific, and who knows?
 Maybe you'll find somebody who knew your father or grandfather or uncle or brother in 1944.